jdevfullstack-tutorials/gaming-productivity-specs/README.md

 or browser-based games can be played well.
-I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing well.
+I tested the 4k iMac playing the online Counter Strike, pure browser-based, and it was doing well better than the 1080 gaming PC build.
 What we are referring here are those demanding games like COD.